APPLICATION DEADLINE – 1st SEPTEMBER FOR SEPTEMBER 2021

 How do I apply?

 Step 1: Go to our online application page and fill out the application form.
-This application will be acknowledged by the Registrar, once you submit the accompanying deposit.
+This application will be acknowledged by the Registrar.

 If you experience any problem with your online application please contact the school at: firstname.lastname@example.org